 The Spacious Blog

-October 20, 2021 I’m looking for a friendly, detail-oriented person to join my small remote team at Spacious, a web design company based in Philadelphia.
-With the support of few trusted contractors, I’ve been providing web design and website maintenance services for the past 5+ years.
-As demand has increased, I’ve identified the need for […]
+October 20, 2021 Update November 15: This position has been filled.
+Thanks for your interest!
+I’m looking for a friendly, detail-oriented person to join my small remote team at Spacious, a web design company based in Philadelphia.
+With the support of few trusted contractors, I’ve been providing web design and website maintenance services for the […]

 Nonprofits are generally a mess when it comes to password management.
 In my work as a web designer, it’s a regular occurrence to work with a nonprofit that can’t find critical passwords when we need them.
 The website hosting account just expired, but nobody’s logged in there since Becky, who was two-communication-managers ago.
 The organization’s […]